bryanvriel/iceutils/README.md

 gdal
 h5py
 pyproj
-pymp
 scikit-learn
 scikit-image
 tqdm
+pint
+pymp
-cvxopt
+cvxopt (optional)
 opencv (optional)
-pint
 ```
 With the exception of `pymp` and `pint`, all of the packages can be installed via Anaconda using their main channel.
-Also note that the `opencv` package is optional and only used for the `iceutils.correlate` module.
+Also note that the packages `cvxopt` and `opencv` are optional and only used for the `iceutils.tseries` and `iceutils.correlate` modules, respectively.
 The installation process can be streamlined by copying those packages into a `requirements.txt` file and running:
 ```
 conda install --file requirements.txt
 ```